 (3) The agency agreement may provide for the payment of a fee by the Authority to the Authority’s agent or another person for anything that the Authority’s agent is required or permitted to do under the agency agreement.

-[Section 62J inserted by No. 6 of 2010 s.
+[Section 62J inserted: No. 6 of 2010 s.
 9.]

 62K.
 Delegation: powers and duties in relation to housing management agreement